 As part of this, we produce an annual report about the duty of candour in our service.
 View annual duty of candour reports.

-Housing for particular needs strategic outcome statement
+Housing for independent living and particular needs

-The Housing for particular needs strategic outcome statement (pdf 86.4KB) details how we aim to make sure people with an identified particular need, such as older people or those with a disability, have improved access to appropriate affordable housing in Aberdeenshire and support to live as independently as possible.
+We aim to make sure people with an identified particular need, such as older people or those with a disability, have improved access to appropriate affordable housing in Aberdeenshire and support to live as independently as possible.

-Affordable housing strategic outcome statement
+Affordable housing outcome statement

 Energy efficiency commitment

-The Aberdeenshire Energy efficiency commitment (pdf 808KB) was developed as a point of reference and a basis for improving energy efficiency of our housing stock.
+The Aberdeenshire Energy efficiency commitment (PDF 808KB) was developed as a point of reference and a basis for improving energy efficiency of our housing stock.
 This document demonstrates our commitment to improve energy efficiency of our housing stock and increase awareness of these issues, so far as practical, by 2015 and beyond.

 Estate management policy statement

-The aim of our Estate management policy (pdf 19KB) is to provide all tenants with an attractive, clean and safe environment in which to live and so help to sustain communities.
+The aim of our Estate management policy (PDF 19KB) is to provide all tenants with an attractive, clean and safe environment in which to live and so help to sustain communities.

 Eviction (conduct grounds) policy statement

-The Eviction (conduct grounds) policy (pdf 21KB) policy details our aims and objectives for tenants whose conduct breaches the conditions of tenancy under the Scottish secure tenancy section 3 - respect for others.
+The Eviction (conduct grounds) policy (PDF 21KB) policy details our aims and objectives for tenants whose conduct breaches the conditions of tenancy under the Scottish secure tenancy section 3 - respect for others.

 Stock management policy statement

-The aim of our Stock management policy (pdf 61KB) is to make sure our good quality housing is maintained, modernised and adapted as people’s needs change.
+The aim of our Stock management policy (PDF 61KB) is to make sure our good quality housing is maintained, modernised and adapted as people’s needs change.

 Home loss and decant report

-The Home loss and decant report (pdf 90KB) details the arrangements for tenants who have to move because of improvement, redevelopment or demolition of their home.
+The Home loss and decant report (PDF 90KB) details the arrangements for tenants who have to move because of improvement, redevelopment or demolition of their home.

 Repairs policy statement

-The aim of our Repairs policy (pdf 63KB) is to provide an efficient and effective, user focused, responsive repairs service, which complies with legislation and meets the expectations of our tenants.
+The aim of our Repairs policy (PDF 63KB) is to provide an efficient and effective, user focused, responsive repairs service, which complies with legislation and meets the expectations of our tenants.

 Lifetime maintenance policy statement

-The aim of our Lifetime maintenance policy statement (pdf 75KB) is to provide acceptable, modern and good quality housing.
+The aim of our Lifetime maintenance policy statement (PDF 75KB) is to provide acceptable, modern and good quality housing.

 Mixed tenure flats - factoring policy statement

-The aim of our Factoring policy (pdf 19KB) is to make sure all our properties and privately owned properties in mixed tenure blocks of flats are well maintained and repaired.
+The aim of our Factoring policy (PDF 19KB) is to make sure all our properties and privately owned properties in mixed tenure blocks of flats are well maintained and repaired.

 Equipment and adaptations policy

-The aim of our Equipment and adaptations policy (pdf 69KB) is to allow tenants and their families to continue living in their homes safely, and as independently as possible, where we are not able to provide suitable alternative accommodation to meet their needs.
+The aim of our Equipment and adaptations policy (PDF 69KB) is to allow tenants and their families to continue living in their homes safely, and as independently as possible, where we are not able to provide suitable alternative accommodation to meet their needs.

 Tenancies policy statement

-The aim of our Tenancies policy statement (pdf 24KB) is to maximise tenants' rights for all lets.
+The aim of our Tenancies policy statement (PDF 24KB) is to maximise tenants' rights for all lets.

 The Scottish Government considers Gypsy/Travellers as an ethnic group and that their needs should be taken into consideration by local authorities.

-Homelessness outcome statement and action plan
+Homelessness and housing options outcome statement

 Temporary accommodation strategy